Board and Train Pros and Cons

 (3) Starting With a Blank-ish Slate

-Specific environments and people sometimes trigger bad behavior: “this is the behavior I do in this room with this person.
+It is not uncommon for specific environments and people trigger specific behaviors: “this is the behavior I do in this room with this person.”

 (4) Overall Evaluation